A second order differential equation for a point charged particle: Introduction

-The two new assumptions (generalized fields and maximal acceleration geometry) are necessary to solve the problem of the motion of a point charge in a consistent way.
-We will show that the notion of generalized higher order electromagnetic field is not sufficient to provide an appropriate dynamical description of a point charged particle.
-Similarly, the hypothesis of maximal acceleration geometry is also not enough (see {\it Section} 4).
-However, in combination with the hypothesis of {\it maximal proper acceleration} one can obtain a model compatible with the power radiation law of a point charged particle, obtaining equation \eqref{equationofmotion}.
-Thus, maximal acceleration is useful for controlling the grow of the acceleration and the order of the differential equation.

-The new differential equation \eqref{equationofmotion} is compatible with the first Newton's law, it does not have un-physical solutions as the ALD equation and it is compatible with energy-momentum conservation.
-We show that the equation \eqref{equationofmotion} can be approximated by an ordinary differential equation where the second time derivative is explicitly isolated.
+The new differential equation \eqref{equationofmotion} is compatible with Newton's first law of dynamics and it does not have the un-physical solutions that the original ALD equation has.
+Since we impose Larmor's radiation law to hold as well, it is reasonable to say that the new equation of motion is compatible with energy-momentum conservation in flat spacetime.
+The equation can be written in general covariant form (the general covariant version of the equation \eqref{equationofmotion} is \eqref{covariantequationofmotion}).
+Moreover, the equation \eqref{equationofmotion} can be approximated by an ordinary differential equation where the second time derivative is explicitly isolated.
 We argue that in the theoretical domain of applicability of the theory, the approximate equation is equivalent to the original new equation of motion.
-This approximated differential equation opens the possibility to use standard ODE theory to prove existence and uniqueness, bounds and regular properties of the solutions.
+This opens the possibility to use standard ODE theory to prove existence and uniqueness, bounds and regularity properties of the solutions for the approximated equation.

-The derivation of equation \eqref{equationofmotion} breaks down in two dynamical regimes.
-The first corresponds to curves of {\it maximal acceleration}.
-Thus the domain of applicability of the theory corresponds to world-lines far from the maximal acceleration regime.
+However, the derivation of equation \eqref{equationofmotion} breaks down in two dynamical regimes.
+The first corresponds when the system is near to a {\it curve of maximal acceleration}.
+Indeed, the domain of applicability of the theory corresponds to world lines far from the maximal acceleration regime.
 The second corresponds to {\it covariant uniform acceleration}.
-In the case of covariant uniform acceleration, a similar analysis as in the non covariant uniform acceleration case leads us to a differential equation which is a Lorentz force equation with a {\it constant total electromagnetic field} \cite{FriedmanScarr}.
-However, covariant uniform motion of point charged particles is {\it unstable}: in order to compensate the radiation reaction field and provide the total constant force of the uniform motion, an {\it infinite precision} in the calibration of the external fields is required, which seems to be an unstable regime.
+In the case of covariant uniform acceleration, a similar analysis as in the non-uniform acceleration case leads us to a differential equation which is the Lorentz force equation with a {\it constant total electromagnetic field}.
+We discuss the significance of this result.